cea-hpc/modules/doc/source/design/module-tags.rst

   these tags if the module is loaded again: only the extra and state tags from this new load will be set.

+Tags set over full path module designation
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Sometimes a tag should be applied on a specific modulefile whose name and version is available in several modulepaths.
+For that need, tag has to be set over full path module designation.

+Tags set over module full path designation cannot be mixed with tags set over regular module name and version as they only apply to the one modulefile in one modulepath and not to every module using the same short name and version designation.

+Forbidden tag set over module full path designation and its properties get precedence over same tag's properties set over short module name and version.

+It makes code more complex as full path designation has to be passed as argument along short name to get all tags applying to module.

 .. vim:set tabstop=2 shiftwidth=2 expandtab autoindent: